sgraden/vpc/how-to-verify-access.md

 {:tip: .tip}
 {:download: .download}

-# Verifying your VPC Access for the Beta release
+# Verifying your IBM Cloud VPC Access for the Beta release

 IBM Virtual Private Cloud (VPC) functionality is available through the [IBM Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/is){: new_window}, IBM Cloud CLI, and REST API.
 For the Beta release, accounts must be granted access before the functionality is available.
 See [Getting Started](getting-started.html) for the steps of how to be added.